nicolasances/node-toto-api-controller/README.md

 This API Controller will also log following the standard Toto Logging policies.<br/>
 See https://github.com/nicolasances/node-toto-logger

+## Minor release: 7.2.0
+Now the controller passes an `executionContext` object to the delegate. <br/>
+That object containes an instance of `Logger` which can be used to log messages with contextual information, like the name of the microservice, etc..

+**ATTENTION**: Logger is a class, not an object anymore!

 ## Minor release: 7.1.0
 It is now possible to configure properties such as:
  * `noAuth` - set to `true` to bypass the authorization checks